anonklub/anonklub.github.io/docs/prove/halo2.md

 ) => Promise<Uint8Array>
 ```

-## Proof of Membership
+## Membership Proof

 Once you have generated the Merkle proof for an Ethereum address (leaf), you can proceed to create a Halo2 proof for the membership of that address in the Merkle tree.
 Follow these steps to generate a Halo2 membership proof:

 1. Call the `prepare()` function as outlined earlier.
-2. Sign a `message`and obtain the `signature` in hexadecimal format.
+2. Sign a `message`and obtain the signature `sig` in hexadecimal format.
+3. Pass `message`, `sig` and the previously generated merkle proof `merkleProofBytesSerialized` as parameters to [`proveMembership`](https://github.com/anonklub/anonklub/blob/6884d934f95f2c153bd9531aca36ba7a6e6d4720/pkgs/halo2-eth-membership-worker/src/worker.ts#L37)
-3. The generated Halo2 membership proof `membershipProofSerialized` is in a serialized form and it will be ready for immediate use in the `verifyMembership()` function.
+4. The generated Halo2 membership proof is serialized in a format (`Uint8Array`) appropriate for [verification](#membership-verification) purposes.

 ```js
 export interface ProveInputs {